paradite/retire-at-35/README.md

 The short answer: Without worrying about money and making the ends meet, it is really up to you to choose what to do.

-If you had something you are passionate about or interested in, but were not able to pursue due to lack the time, money or opportunity, retirement is a good starting point to revisit them.
+Do you have something you are passionate about or interested in, but weren't able to pursue due to lack the time, money or opportunity?
+Retirement is a good starting point to revisit them.

-If you are already working on your passion or interest, even better, you can continue doing what you are doing, just with an bonus peace of mind that you have the freedom to change if things don't go the way you liked.
+If you are already working on your passion or interest, that's even better.
+You can continue doing what you are doing, just with an bonus peace of mind that you have the freedom to change if things don't go the way you liked.

-If you are yet to discover your calling, don't worry, you can try out different things while you plan for your retirement.
+If you are yet to discover your calling, don't worry.
+You can try out different things while you plan for your retirement.
 Afterall, planning and achieving retirement itself probably requires equal, if not more time than finding things to do after retirement.

 One thing to note is that what you choose to do *after your retirement* might have an impact on your financial planning *before your retirement*.